JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module1/lab1.md

 F5 Simulators
 -------------

 F5 provides "simulations" of its services via "F5 Simulators".
-We will first use the Distributed Cloud Simulator to familiarize you with the environment.
-Later in the lab we will make use of a shared lab environment that will let you interact with a "live" system.
+You will first use the Distributed Cloud Simulator to familiarize yourself with the environment.
+Later in the lab, you will use a shared lab environment to let you interact with a "live" system.

 Exercise #1
 -----------